Retinto Beef Food Festival in Cadiz

 Cadiz province has the greatest abundance of Retinto cattle within Andalusia and the second most in Spain.
-They try to elevate and improve the way this species is seen, to the same level as other famous products from the area like Sherry or Atlantic Bluefin tuna.
+They try to elevate and improve the way this species is seen, to the same level as other famous products from the area like Sherry wine or Atlantic Bluefin tuna.
 They are free ranged, feeding on the huge range of wild grasslands and Mediterranean forests all year.
 This is even easier in Cadiz due to the climatic stability and geographical situation.
 Only after the cow has reached its weight is when people can feed them with animal feed.
 Together with the Iberian pig they are symbols of sustainable production without impacting nature.

 The history of this species goes way back.
 It has been included in myths since Greek times, when Hercules stole Retinto from Geryon giant.
 Some of the Egyptian hieroglyph showed this red cow with broad curved forward horns.
 This species has always influenced our lives, it was used for meat as well as to help in the farm for centuries and was also transported to America, giving birth to the American species.

-The Retinto Route (Ruta Gastronómica del Retinto) is a festival that takes place annually in different villages around “La Janda”, a famous area for Retinto beef production in Cadiz.
+The Retinto festival (Ruta Gastronómica del Retinto) is a food festival that takes place annually in different villages around “La Janda”, a famous area for Retinto beef production in Cadiz.
 It is a big event and attracts people from different parts of Spain.

 Zahara de los Atunes has been doing this gourmet festival for 11 years.
 This year, 2023, it will be from the 11th until 15th October.
 It usually happens at the same time as the Jazzahara October 11th-13th, what a perfect combination!
 Conil hosts the Retinto Route from November 30th – December 8th, 2019, in its 7th year.
 Vejer de la Frontera started at the same time as Conil de la Frontera, however they do it in April, and there is still no information for April 2020.

 One of the highlights that brings so many people to these villages is the culinary masterpieces.
 There is a competition between the local bars and restaurants for the best Retinto tapas.
 Zahara de los Atunes will have around 30 bars competing.